Silesian Planetarium: Facilities

-The Planetarium's 23-meter dome can seat some four hundred spectators viewing projections of the sky from both analogue and digital planetarium projectors.
+The Planetarium's 23-meter dome can seat four hundred spectators viewing projections of the sky from both analogue and digital planetarium projectors.
 It hosts regular public shows on astronomical topics as well as a variety of other events.
 In 2011 it hosted the fifth International Olympiad on Astronomy and Astrophysics.

 The Planetarium's sister astronomical observatory is equipped with a 300-mm diameter refracting telescope (the largest refractor in use in Poland) and a number of smaller instruments.
 On cloudless days, visitors can view live images of the Sun and, after dusk, a range of celestial objects at a magnification of up to 750 times.

 The observatory conducts research on comets and minor planets.
-The Planetarium has an astronomical library of some 10,000 volumes and, in the courtyard, an impressive sundial.
+The Planetarium has an astronomical library of some 10,000 volumes and, in the courtyard, a large sundial.
 The corridors host astronomy-related exhibits.

 The Planetarium's meteorological and seismological stations conduct regular observations and host educational classes.

+History

+The Silesian Planetarium, located in Chorzów, Poland, is a renowned educational and scientific facility designed by Kraków architect Zbigniew Solawa.
+Construction began in July 1953, and it officially opened on December 4, 1955.

+The Planetarium's main projection hall can seat around 400 visitors and features a 1,000-square-meter spherical screen.
+At its center is a Carl Zeiss projector, capable of displaying over 8,000 stars, making it one of the most advanced of its time.
+The astronomical observatory, launched in 1955, houses Poland's largest refractor telescope with a 30 cm diameter.
+In subsequent years, a seismological station (1959) and a climatological station (1963) were added.

+The Planetarium has played a key role in education, hosting Poland's first Astronomical Olympiad in 1957 and the 5th International Olympiad in Astronomy and Astrophysics (IOAA) in 2011.

+Between 2018 and 2022, the facility underwent significant modernization, transforming into a science park.
+New features include an underground interactive exhibition space and an observation tower.
+The project was funded by the Silesian Voivodeship and the European Union.
+Today, the Silesian Planetarium continues to inspire interest in astronomy and the sciences.